Azure/azure-sdk-for-net/sdk/face/Azure.AI.Vision.Face/README.md

 - Face detection and analysis: Detect human faces in an image and return the rectangle coordinates of their locations, and optionally with landmarks, and face-related attributes.
 This operation is required as a first step in all the other face recognition scenarios.
 - Face recognition: Confirm that a user is who they claim to be based on how closely their face data matches the target face.
-   It includes Face verification ("one-to-one" matching) and Face identification ("one-to-many" matching).
+   Support Face verification ("one-to-one" matching).
 - Finding similar faces from a smaller set of faces that look similar to the target face.
 - Grouping faces into several smaller groups based on similarity.

-### FaceAdministrationClient

-`FaceAdministrationClient` is provided to interact with the following data structures that hold data on faces and persons for Face recognition:

-- PersonDirectory
-- FaceList
-- LargeFaceList
-- PersonGroup
-- LargePersonGroup

 ### FaceSessionClient